nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ----
 ##### Order Server
 The `/servers` route is how Nanobox submits a request to order a new server.
 This route **SHOULD NOT** hold open the request until the server is ready.
 The request should return immediately once the order has been submitted with an identifier that Nanobox can use to followup on the order status.

+If your provider supports adding metadata to servers, your adapter **should** add a metadata entry (frequently called a tag) of `Nanobox: true` to indicate that Nanobox created the server, and has permission to use and manage it.

 ###### Path:
 `/servers`